top of page

 Co-founded by Linda Gould and Kathy Strauch—two women with decades of experience and a shared passion for accessible music-making—we design digital pianos with narrower keys that don’t compromise on touch or tone.

-Our flagship model, ATHENA, is the result of years of advocacy, research, and collaboration with pianists around the world.
+Our flagship model, Athena, is the result of years of advocacy, research, and collaboration with pianists around the world.
+Athena is here and shipping now!

 We believe every hand deserves to play with ease, expression, and confidence.